preset/website/content/docs/api/preset.md

 ## Fluent API

-For methods not described here, please refer to the corresponding documentation in the **Action** section.
+For methods not described here, please refer to the corresponding documentation in the **Actions** section.

 ---